 Brand new from Atlantic-Stateside comes 'Atlantic Rock n Roll Series' a boxed set of six discs form the 50's featuring Clyde McPhatter & The Drifters, Ray Charles, Ruth Brown,Joe Turner and others.
 A great value set with liner notes that tells us how Atlantic Records missed out on signing Elvis Presley!.
 More information on this set on my Radio Services page on Facebook.

 A friend of this programme, Bob Stanley, has helped put together a couple of releases from, JASMINE RECORDS.
 One, by Percy Mayfield is featured below.
 Not heard of him?
-He wrote the Ray Charles hit 'Hit The Road Jack' and we'll be featuring tracks from this release later in the month.
+He wrote the Ray Charles hit 'Hit The Road Jack'.
+The other is by Floyd Dixon, in the show this week.

 A while back, ZONE RECORDS issued a double CD of a classic Rod McKuen London concert and now there is a second release containing tracks from his BBC-TV series in the early 1970's.
 The liner notes tell the story behind the TV specials.
-This is a superb collection and we're featuring tracks from mid May.
-Highlights (for me) - the duet by Rod with Petula Clark of the Jake Thackray song 'Lah-Di-Dah' (on the show this week) and 'Mr Kelly'.
+This is a superb collection and we've featuring tracks since mid May.
+Highlights (for me) - the duet by Rod with Petula Clark of the Jake Thackray song 'Lah-Di-Dah' and 'Mr Kelly'.

 The Gene Pitney Show is broadcast (BST) as follows -Monday at 0600 and Tuesday at 1900 on http://radiomonro.uk/ ;http://www.abcoldies.com/at Midnight Monday into Tuesday morning andwww.replayradio.orgTuesday 2030-2100